E-CAM/E-CAM-Library/Classical-MD-Modules/modules/contact_maps_parallelization/readme.rst

 This module adds the ability to parallelize the calculation of contact frequencies (see the contact-map_ module).
-It includes improvements to the core of the ``contact_map`` package to facilitate parallelization, as well as integration of several frameworks for parallelization.
+It includes improvements to the core of the ``contact_map`` package to facilitate parallelization, as well as integration with a framework for practical parallelization.

 Purpose of Module
 _________________